mjlavin80/course-website-template/README.md

+# Flask-based Course Website

-# This repository holds a Flask-based website architecture to be used as a template for course website development
+This repository holds a Flask-based website architecture to be used as a template for course website development